DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 ### Updating How Allister's Allies can Communicate w/ Him
 Right now, dialogue portals spawn in two situations:
-- At the end of a room when you clear it
+- At the end of a room AFTER you clear it
 - In pre-determined places like the upgrade room

 This is *boring and limited*.
 It also begs the question, "Why do portals only spawn in these places?"
-I think it'd be a lot better if we were more *flexible* with how we allowed Allister's allies to communicate with him.
+I think it'd be a lot better if we were more *flexible* and *dynamic* with how we allowed Allister's allies to communicate with him.

+For example, let's say this is the player's first time encountering a journal table.
+As Allister approaches it (before even interacting with the table), the player is forced into an *important dialogue interaction* detailing how the

 ### Avoid Long Exposition Dumps